 Getting wrapped up and heading out to see a bonfire or a firework display always feels like the marked beginning of the cosy, winter season, and there’s a hint of excitement in the air about the festivities that are in the pipeline.
 All over the UK, communities host bonfire nights in remembrance of the failed Gunpowder Plot of 1605, which was attempted by the notorious Guy Fawkes.
 One of the country’s biggest bonfire night celebrations take place in Lewes in Sussex, where political effigies are often paraded through the streets before being set alight.

 One of New York’s many attributes is its comedy scene.
 Home of Saturday Night Live and the setting of a number of legendary sitcoms like Seinfeld and Friends, the city knows how to celebrate the funny side of life.
-This month, the New York Comedy Festival will celebrate its 18th year with performances in legendary venues such as Carnegie Hall and the Apollo Theater.
-The line-up includes over 100 events, including an evening with Bill Maher.
+This month, the New York Comedy Festival will celebrate another year with performances in legendary venues such as Carnegie Hall and the Apollo Theater.
+The line-up includes over 100 events, including performances by Jimmy Carr, Brett Goldstein and Ilana Glazer.

-Pirates of the Caribbean were very real once upon a time, and the Cayman Islands celebrate this folklore during the archipelago’s annual Pirate Week Festival.
-Fireworks, costume competitions, boat parties and treasure hunts galore take place across the three islands, beginning in Cayman Brac, before moving to the largest isle Grand Cayman, and ending with a parade and a barbecue on the petite Little Cayman.
+Pirates of the Caribbean were very real once upon a time, and the Cayman Islands celebrate this folklore during the archipelago’s annual Pirates Festival.
+Fireworks, costume competitions, boat parties and treasure hunts galore take place across the three islands, beginning in Little Cayman, before moving to the largest isle Grand Cayman, and ending in Cayman Brac.
 Arrr you tempted to book a flight?

 Thailand’s festival of lights always takes place on the evening of the full moon in the 12th lunar month.
 At this time, people release illuminated vessels onto bodies of water, in the hope that they will stay lit until they can no longer see them, because this means that they will have good luck for the next year.
 In Bangkok, the tradition is made into an evening of celebrations, with parades and fireworks.